zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/managing-form-entries.md

 # Managing Form Entries

-Once users begin submitting form entries, you will want to be able to access the data and process the information accordingly.
-Liferay _Forms_ allows users to manage the entries and export them as a CSV file.
+Once users begin submitting form entries, you can access the form entry data through the UI or export the data to a different file format for further analysis and review.

 ## Viewing Form Entries